nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 > 1. No freemium reminder features

 **Feedback**
-> Highly recommended for all memebrs to use it.
+> Highly recommended for all members to use it.

 <!-- @@author -->
 <!-- @@author A0127570H -->